-US astronaut ends record-long spaceflight in Russian capsule
+U.S. astronaut ends record-long spaceflight in Russian capsule

 A NASA astronaut caught a Russian ride back to Earth on Wednesday after a U.S. record 355 days at the International Space Station, returning with two cosmonauts to a world torn apart by war.

-Mark Vande Hei landed in a Soyuz capsule in Kazakhstan alongside the Russian Space Agency’s Anton Shkaplerov and Pyotr Dubrov, who also spent the past year in space.
+Mark Vande Hei landed in a Soyuz capsule in Kazakhstan alongside the Russian Space Agency’s Pyotr Dubrov, who also spent the past year in space, and Anton Shkaplerov.
+Wind blew the capsule onto its side following touchdown, and the trio emerged into the late afternoon sun one by one.

+Vande Hei, the last one out, grinned and waved as he was carried to a reclining chair out in the open Kazakh steppes.

+“It’s beautiful out here,” said Vande Hei, putting on a face mask and ballcap.

 Despite escalating tensions between the U.S. and Russia over Vladimir Putin’s war with Ukraine, Vande Hei’s return followed customary procedures.
 A small NASA team of doctors and other staff was on hand for the touchdown and planned to return immediately to Houston with the 55-year-old astronaut.